-Making it through to the academic level of studying a PhD is in the thoughts of many fresh-faced new undergraduate students.
+Making it through to the academic level of studying a PhD in the UK is in the thoughts of many fresh-faced new undergraduate students.
 But when the time finally comes and you are considering a PhD, knowing about the costs involved will help with your decision-making.

 Potential For a Fully Funded PhD